danielsaidi/OnboardingKit/README.md

     <img src ="Resources/Demo.gif" />
 </p>

-Tutti has different onboarding types.
+Tutti has different onboarding types that can be presented as hints or tutorials.
 A standard onboarding is shown right away and only once, while other types require multiple presentation attempts, a certain number of "incorrect" actions etc.

 You can also combine different onboarding types to create new ones, like a "delayed, conditional" onboarding.